 Our working directory will now match the exact state of our specified commit.
-Thus, we're able to view the project in its historical state and edit files without worrying about losing the current project state.
+Thus, we can view the project in its historical state and edit files without worrying about losing the current project state.
 Nothing we do here saves to the repository.
-This is known as a detached HEAD state.
+We call this a detached HEAD state.

 We can use git checkout on locally modified files to restore them to their working copy versions.

-We revert a commit in Git by using the git revert command.
-It's important to remember that this command is not a traditional undo operation.
-Instead, it inverts changes introduced by the commit and generates a new commit with the inverse content.
+We can revert a commit in Git by using the git revert command.
+It's important to remember that this command isn't a traditional undo operation.
+Instead, it inverts changes introduced by the commit, and generates a new commit with the inverse content.

-This means that git revert should only be used if we want to apply the inverse of a particular commit.
-It does not revert to the previous state of a project by removing all subsequent commits — it undoes a single commit.
+This means that we should only use git revert if we want to apply the inverse of a particular commit.
+It doesn't revert to the previous state of a project by removing all subsequent commits, it simply undoes a single commit.

-git revert does not move ref pointers to the commit that we're reverting, which is in contrast to other ‘undo' commands such as git checkout and git reset.
+git revert doesn't move ref pointers to the commit that we're reverting, which is in contrast to other ‘undo' commands, such as git checkout and git reset.
 Instead, these commands move the HEAD ref pointer to the specified commit.